ohmae/touch-icon-extractor/README.md

 There are two kinds of methods for specifying the WebClip icon.
 This library supports both.

-### Icon associated with the HTML file
+### Icon associated with the wab page

-Describe the following description in the HTML header.
+Specify the following description in the HTML header.

 ```html
 <link rel="icon" href="/favicon.ico" type="image/x-icon">